opendatahub-io-contrib/ai-on-openshift/docs/odh-rhods/nvidia-gpus.md

         ...
         ```

-That's it, the operator is now able to deploy all the NVIDIA tooling on the nodes, even if they have the `nvidia.com/gpu` taint.
+That's it, the operator is now able to deploy all the NVIDIA tooling on the nodes, even if they have the `restrictedaccess` taint.
 Repeat the procedure for any other taint you want to apply to your nodes.

 !!! note
-    You can apply many different taints at the same time.
-In this example we only made sure that Pods really needing GPUs are scheduled on a GPU Node.
-Notebooks, Workbenches or other components from ODH/RHODS that request GPUs will already have this toleration in place.
+    The first taint that you want to apply on GPU nodes is `nvidia.com/gpu`.
+This is the standard taint for which the NVIDIA Operator has a built-in toleration, so no need to add it.
+Likewise, Notebooks, Workbenches or other components from ODH/RHODS that request GPUs will already have this toleration in place.
 For other Pods you schedule yourself, or using Pipelines, you should make sure the toleration is also applied.
+Doing this will ensure that only Pods really requiring GPUs are scheduled on those nodes.

-    But you could also add another taint to restrict access to certain type of GPUs.
-Of course, you would have to apply the matching toleration on the NVIDIA GPU Operator, as well as on the Pods that need to run there.
+    You can of course apply many different taints at the same time.
+You would simply have to apply the matching toleration on the NVIDIA GPU Operator, as well as on the Pods that need to run there.

 ### Time Slicing (GPU sharing)